Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Ointments and salves offer greater protection than lotions.
 They are more resistant to water and act as a barrier to germs.
 Ointments are used to heal, soothe, and protect.
 Diaper rash ointment and poison oak salves are examples.

 Tinctures are good for preserving summer herbs for winter use.
 Herbal properties are absorbed into the alcohol and may retain their potency for years.
 Tinctures are used as tonics and in medicinal treatments such as cough syrups.

 If treating an illness make a quart of tea at one time.
 Just boil the water, add the plant material, steep leaves for 3-15 minutes, and add honey for taste if needed.
 Simmer stems, berries, or roots for up to thirty minutes.
-(A double boiler is best but not required) Strain and give the patient a warm cup every few hours throughout the day.
+(A double boiler is best but not required.)
+Strain and give the patient a warm cup every few hours throughout the day.

 When nursing a loved-one back to health remember that a pair of healing hands can do as much as any medicine.
 Take time to give a personal touch here and there.
 A pat on the back, a gentle foot massage, a manicure, or just tucking-in the bed-covers can work wonders.
 Herbs can bring health and beauty, but a loving touch means more to the spirit.